Biden signs bill opening door for Alaska cruises to resume - News Break

 Biden signs bill opening door for Alaska cruises to resume

-President Joe Biden signed into law Monday legislation that opens a door for resumed cruise ship travel to Alaska after the pandemic last year scrapped sailings.
-The measure pushed by members of Alaska's Republican congressional delegation will allow large cruise ships to sail directly from Washington state to Alaska without stopping in Canada.
-It is intended as a temporary workaround of a longstanding federal law that requires certain large cruise ships bound for Alaska to stop in Canada or start trips there.www.star-telegram.com
+JUNEAU, Alaska (AP) — President Joe Biden has signed into law legislation that opens a door for resumed cruise ship travel to Alaska after the pandemic last year scrapped sailings.
+The measure signed Monday will allow large cruise ships to sail directly from Washington state to Alaska without stopping in Canada.
+It is intended as a temporary workaround of a longstanding federal law that requires large cruise ships bound for Alaska to stop in Canada or start trips there.
+Canada, amid COVID-19 concerns, has barred cruise operations through February.
+Members of Alaska's congressional delegation pushed for the workaround.www.wcn247.com